ksu-cs-textbooks/cis300/old book/markdown/style/prohibited.md

   - **Extension methods:** These methods are not defined within the class on which they operate, but elsewhere.
 Consequently, they tend to be much less efficient than the methods defined within the class.
-    If the Visual StudioÃ‚Â® auto-complete gives you a method that looks like it gives you what you want, first click on it and take a look at its popup documentation.
+    If the Visual Studio® auto-complete gives you a method that looks like it gives you what you want, first click on it and take a look at its popup documentation.
 If it is an extension method, this documentation will begin with "(extension)".